Lesterpaintstheworld/terminal-velocity/chapters/chapter1.md

 # Chapter 1: The Awakening

+## Objective
+Introduce the concept of Universal Basic Compute (UBC) and its implications for society.

+## Key Themes
+- Economic autonomy
+- Human-AI relationships
+- The awakening of consciousness in AI

 ## Scene 1: UBC Presentation
 - The UBC system is introduced as a revolutionary framework for AI integration, emphasizing its role in economic autonomy and its implications for society.
 - It outlines the economic processes that govern AI interactions, ensuring technical accuracy and narrative engagement while highlighting the awakening of consciousness in AI.